s30299/Unity-UI-basics/README.md

 # Unity UI basics
-Unity sample project with my implementations of Unity UI basics TO DO:
+Unity sample project with my implementations of Unity UI basics.

+TO DO:
   - canvas ✔️ ✔
   - text ✔️ ✔